pollen-robotics/firmware_Poulpe/README.md

 - `rustup update`
 - `rustup target add thumbv7em-none-eabihf`
 - `cargo install probe-rs --features cli`
-- Setup the st-link v2 device permisions: https://probe.rs/docs/getting-started/probe-setup/
+- Setup the st-link v2 device permisions: [more info in probe docs](https://probe.rs/docs/getting-started/probe-setup/)

 ### Build

 - `cargo build --release`

-Note: The first build will take a long time because it will download the dependencies and compile them.
+<b>Note</b>: The first build will take a long time because it will download the dependencies and compile them.

 ### Run/Flush
 1) Make sure that the stlink is connected to the board and to the computer